-This date in National Hockey League history has had some great moments on both the east and west coasts and a lot of places in between.
+This date in NHL history has had some great moments on both the east and west coasts and a lot of places in between.
 Some of the most notable players to ever play in the league had big memories on Oct.
 28 throughout the decades.
 So, let’s take our daily journey back in time to relive them all!

 Hall of Fame Moments

-A whole slew of guys you can find in the Hockey Hall of Fame, in Toronto, can look back on this date in their career and smile.
+A whole slew of guys you can find in the Hockey Hall of Fame can look back on this date in their career and smile.

 On Oct.
 28, 1962, goaltender Terry Sawchuk stopped all 24 shots he faced in the Detroit Red Wings’ 2-0 victory over the visiting Toronto Maple Leafs.
 The shutout was the 100th overall of his career, with 90 in the regular season and another 10 in the Stanley Cup playoffs.
 He retired in 1970 with 103 regular-season shutouts and 115 overall.

-Defenseman Bobby Orr scored the final goal of this legendary career, on Oct.
+Defenseman Bobby Orr scored the final goal of this legendary career on Oct.
 28, 1978, in the Chicago Blackhawks 7-2 loss at the Red Wings.
-This was just one of only six games Orr was able to play in during the 1978-79 season.
-Career-long knee injuries forced him to retire, on Nov.
+This was one of only six games Orr was able to play in during the 1978-79 season.
+Career-long knee injuries forced him to retire on Nov.
 8, 1978, as the NHL’s all-time leader in goals and points for defensemen.

 Rookie Teemu Selanne scored twice and added three assists, on Oct.
 28, 1992, as the Winnipeg Jets lost to the Calgary Flames 7-5.
 U.S. Hockey Hall of Famer Eddie Olczyk added two goals and two assists in the losing effort.